Difference Between Ego and Superego

 Ego vs Superego

 Ego refers to that part of the psyche that is realistic, and it is also the controlling component.
-It puts more emphasis on the long term advantages and consequences of a certain action.
-However, ego is also responsible for maintaining a balance between reality, Id and Superego.
+It puts more emphasis on the long-term advantages and consequences of a certain action.
+However, the ego is also responsible for maintaining a balance between reality, Id, and Superego.

 The relationship between ego and Id can be considered as a pleasing one where the ego tries a lot to control the Id.
-Ego is also considered common sense.
-The development of the ego has taken place after Id was developed, which was at three years of age.
+The ego is also considered common sense.
+The development of the ego took place after Id was developed, which was at three years of age.

-Superego is the last component and moralising part of the psyche and also critical by characteristic.
-It nearly functions the same as ego.
+Superego is the last component and moralizing part of the psyche and is also critical by characteristic.
+It nearly functions the same as the ego.
 However, it also emphasizes other rules and norms when it deals with a certain action of a man and its consequences.
-The Superego comprises both ego and id.
+The Superego comprises both the ego and the id.

 Comparison Table